John Lee Ka-chiu government: Executive Council non-official members

+Reshuffles

-December 2024 Reshuffle
+December 2024

 Lee reshuffled his cabinet on 5 December 2024, beginning with the dismissals of the secretaries for the culture and transport bureaux.
 Director of Housing Rosanna Law succeeded Kevin Yeung as the new Secretary for Culture, Sports and Tourism, who was under fire in recent months over the push for "mega-event economy" and rebuilding Hong Kong’s post-pandemic tourism appeal, such as the Messi's Mess.
 Secretary for Transport and Logistics Lam Sai-hung was replaced by Mable Chan, the permanent secretary of the bureau.
 Lee evaded questions on the reasons behind the reshuffle, but mentioned his wishes for "a team and secretaries that will be able to deliver what I have in mind" and to "create the best result in the shortest period of Hong Kong" after time was lost because of COVID and the 2019 "riots".
 He also praised the two new secretaries for having "reform mindsets".

 While Yeung was embattled for some months, the reshuffle still came as a surprise.
 Sources quoted by the media said the two ministers were only told of their dismissal a day before the announcement.
 It was later reported that Lee intended to fire the two ministers earlier that year for their "poor performance and inability to steer sectors seen as crucial to the city’s reputation and economic growth", and at once even considering sacking the environment minister Tse Chin-wan after the waste charging scheme failed.
 However, the leader held off the reshuffle to project a strong image of governance as the national security legislation was under way.
 During a media interview over half a year later, Lee said his new administration supports his ideal, hinting that the reshuffle could be related to the duo's self-centred ego.